Cheddar Cheese vs. Butter — Health Impact and Nutrition Comparison

 Butter can be made from various types of milk as well.
 A change in the steps of the process results in a different kind of butter, such as cultured butter, if it is made from fermented milk, salted or unsalted butter; grass-fed butter, if it is made from the milk of grass-fed cows and many others.

 Naturally, based on the type of cheese and butter, the nutritional composition changes.
 For this article, we are using the nutrition for cheddar cheese and salted butter.

 Butter is denser, containing only 18% water, whereas cheese consists of 37% water.

 One average serving size of cheese is considered to be one slice that weighs 28g.
 The serving size of butter is almost half of that, one tablespoon that contains 14.2 grams of butter.

 Both are very high-calorie foods; however, butter, consisting mainly of fats, is much higher.
-It contains 717 calories per a hundred-gram serving.
+It contains 717 calories per 100g serving.
 The same amount of cheese has 404 calories.